NetDiver-OSS/NetAM/docs/usage/index.md

     * Uptime
 *  Agent node

-On the top right you can change the theme (light / dark), change your language and user settings.
+On the top right, you can change the theme (light / dark), change your language and user settings.

-On the left, you have all the tools purposed by NetAM.
+On the left, you have all the tools proposed by NetAM.

 # Section
 ---------

 ![section](img/section/section.png)

-This is where you can see all of your sections created with usage info, button for View, Scan, Edit or Delete a section
+This is where you can see all of your sections created with usage info, buttons to View, Scan, Edit or Delete a section

 ## View Section

 ![section](img/section/section_view.png)

-In the View page, you have all the information of your network :
+On the View page, you have all the information of your network :

 * Section VLAN
 * Affected worker
-* last scan time
+* Last scan time

 Network information :